min2ha/ukwa-site/content/target/17466/index.en.md

   "subject": "UK General Election 2015"
 }

-# Federation of Master Builders: FMB Programme for Government 2015-2020

 The Federation of Master Builders (FMB) is a UK trade association established in 1941 to protect the interests of small and medium-sized building firms.
 The FMB is independent and non-profit-making, lobbying for members' interests at both national and local levels.